-As Adjusted2: This is a non-GAAP financial measure.
-This measure differs from the GAAP financial measure as amounts are adjusted to remove the GAAP accrual (reversal) for incentive fee based on capital gains (if any), and to include only the incremental incentive fee based on income (if any).
-Adjusted amounts reflect the fact that no incentive fee on capital gains was realized and payable to the Advisor during the years ended December 31, 2023, 2022 and 2021, respectively (see Note 3).
+As Adjusted2: Amounts are adjusted to remove the GAAP accrual (reversal) for incentive fee based on capital gains (if any), and to include only the incremental incentive fee based on income (if any).
+Adjusted amounts reflect the fact that no incentive fee on capital gains was realized and payable to the Advisor during the years ended December 31, 2022, 2021 and 2020, respectively (see Note 3).
 Under the Current Management Agreement, incentive fee based on income is calculated for each calendar quarter and may be paid on a quarterly basis if certain thresholds are met.
-The Company believes this As-Adjusted measure provides useful information to investors and management because it provides an additional tool to more accurately evaluate incentive fees actually paid to the Advisor and consider the measure to be effective indicator of financial performance over time.